Engineering blog

 03 Aug 2022

-What are the 3 Types of Fabrication Drawings?
+What are 3 Types of Fabrication Drawings, and Why Are They Necessary for Your Project?

-Fabrication drawings are one of the most important parts of the construction process, as they define elements and minimize damages.
-It paves the way for a detailed understanding of the building and bridges the gap between design and construction.
+Fabrication drawings are one of the most important parts of the construction process, as they define elements and minimize damage.
+It paves the way for a detailed understanding of the building design and bridges the gap between design and construction.

-In this blog, we will learn what the different types of fabrication drawings are and how they can help to streamline processes in your next construction project.
+In this blog, we will learn the different types of fabrication drawings and how they can help streamline processes in your next construction project.

 What are Fabrication Drawings?

-Fabrication shop drawings are a type of detailed drawings in the steel industry that are made by the fabricator, manufacturer, or contractor.
+Fabrication shop drawings are detailed drawings in the steel industry that a fabricator, manufacturer, or contractor makes.

 • These drawings represent fabrication standards, elevations, and sections with welding data and dimensions.

-• Every functional information of the building is present in these drawings which is in the form of construction documents.
+• All functional information of the building is present in these drawings as construction documents.

-• Say if the documentation is created for staircase fabrication drawings, it will incorporate the list of material parts, the bill of these materials, and different methods that will be used to work on the fabrication.
+• The documentation for staircase fabrication drawings would have the list of material parts, the bill of these materials, and different methods that will be used to work on the fabrication.

-• The relevant codes and standards are used to ascertain the materials that will be used for construction.
+• The relevant codes and standards are used to ascertain the materials used for construction.

-• The drawings are made with a high level of accuracy and help in ensuring there are no delays or damages during the construction of the structure.
+• The fabrication drawings are highly accurately made drawings and help ensure no delays or damages during the structure’s construction.

-• It is an asset to the construction of the building as the software used ensures that there are no errors and that promises a better quality.
+• It is an asset to the building construction as the software ensures no errors and promises better quality.
 The work is done only after the shop drawings for steel fabrication are ready.

-Let’s give you a lot more clarity on the types of fabrication drawings and how each one of them impacts the quality of the building structure.
+Let’s give you a lot more clarity on the types of fabrication drawings and how each one impacts the quality of the building structure.

 Types of Fabrication Drawings

-There are 3 primary types of fabrication drawings.
-Each of these drawings plays an instrumental role in successfully carrying out the construction project.
-The 3 types include:
+Primarily, there are 3 types of fabrication drawings.
+Each steel fabrication shop drawing is instrumental in successfully completing the construction project.
+The types include:

 • Single part drawings